stevejr/lensapp.github.io/licenses/eula.md

 The Software and all worldwide copyrights, trade secrets, and other intellectual property rights therein are the exclusive property of Lakend Labs.
 Lakend Labs reserves all rights in and to the Software not expressly granted to you in this EULA.

-The names Lakend Labs, Kontena, and any related logos and/or stylized names are trademarks of Lakend Labs.
+The Lakend Labs name and any related logos and/or stylized names are trademarks of Lakend Labs.
 You agree not to display or use these trademarks in any manner without Lakend Labs's prior, written permission.

 ## Disclaimers and Limitations on Liability

 THE SOFTWARE IS PROVIDED ON AN "AS IS" BASIS, AND NO WARRANTY, EITHER EXPRESS OR IMPLIED, IS GIVEN.
 YOUR USE OF THE SOFTWARE IS AT YOUR SOLE RISK.
 Lakend Labs does not warrant that (i) the Software will meet your specific requirements; (ii) the Software is fully compatible with any particular platform; (iii) your use of the Software will be uninterrupted, timely, secure, or error-free; (iv) the results that may be obtained from the use of the Software will be accurate or reliable; (v) the quality of any products, services, information, or other material purchased or obtained by you through the Software will meet your expectations; or (vi) any errors in the Software will be corrected.

-YOU EXPRESSLY UNDERSTAND AND AGREE THAT Lakend Labs SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES, INCLUDING BUT NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA OR OTHER INTANGIBLE LOSSES (EVEN IF Lakend Labs HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES) RELATED TO THE SOFTWARE, including, for example: (i) the use or the inability to use the Software; (ii) the cost of procurement of substitute goods and services resulting from any goods, data, information or services purchased or obtained or messages received or transactions entered into through or from the Software; (iii) unauthorized access to or alteration of your transmissions or data; (iv) statements or conduct of any third-party on the Software; (v) or any other matter relating to the Software.
+YOU EXPRESSLY UNDERSTAND AND AGREE THAT LAKEND LABS SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES, INCLUDING BUT NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA OR OTHER INTANGIBLE LOSSES (EVEN IF LAKEND LABS HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES) RELATED TO THE SOFTWARE, including, for example: (i) the use or the inability to use the Software; (ii) the cost of procurement of substitute goods and services resulting from any goods, data, information or services purchased or obtained or messages received or transactions entered into through or from the Software; (iii) unauthorized access to or alteration of your transmissions or data; (iv) statements or conduct of any third-party on the Software; (v) or any other matter relating to the Software.

 Lakend Labs reserves the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Software (or any part thereof) with or without notice.
 Lakend Labs shall not be liable to you or to any third-party for any modification, price change, suspension or discontinuance of the Software.